 How Can I Keep Storm Drains Clear?

-If the grate on your street is blocked, use a rake or pitchfork to clear the debris.
-In most cases the jam will consist of leaves and branches.
-Place the waste in a yard debris container or trash can.
+- Most debris will consist of leaves and branches – place the waste in a yard debris container.
 Don’t leave it on the street where it can create a slippery, messy hazard.

 When Is the Best Time to Clear a Storm Drain?